Renault Zoe: Battery

+Buying options

 In France, pricing of the Zoe with the 41 kWh battery starts at €23,600 (~ US$26,460) before any applicable government incentives (€6,300 or US$8,300), and without the purchase of the battery.
 The rental fee for the battery is €69 (~ US$77) per month for up to 7500 km per year and €119 (~ US$133) per month for unlimited mileage.
 In Norway, pricing starts at 229,400 kroner (~ US$28,760), and the pricing of the variant with the original 22 kWh battery starts at 40,000 kroner (~ US$5,000) less than the 41 kWh variant.
 The small battery can be upgraded to the newer one, at a cost of around 3500 Euros for rented batteries.

 In the UK, it has been possible to buy the Zoe with the battery, or lease the battery.
 Leasing the battery gives a free replacement if capacity falls under 80%.

 Charger

+Renault Zoe uses 'Chameleon' onboard charger, that repurposes motor power electronics to charge the battery.
+Motor windings are used as power inductor for boost (single phase power) or buck (3 phase power) converter.
+This system saves on number of components, but it has several downsides:

+There is no galvanic isolation between the grid and the battery.
+Because of this, Zoe has very strict HV fault and ground tests and will not charge if ground-neutral resistance is more 100 ohm.
+To perform this test, Zoe injects 20mA pulse between ground and neutral, and might trip some RCDs.

+At the input side, it has a bridge rectifier with 3 inputs for 3 phases.
+When it does 1 phase charging, it uses internal 35A relay to connect the Neutral with L3.
+Decision if there are 3 phases or not is based on whether there is L2 present.
+If there is a fault on L2 (no voltage) and L3 is present, it would try to charge in single phase mode, which can damage the relay.
+This damage can be confirmed by multi-meter by checking if there is continuity between L3 and N pins at the charge port.

 The 2015 R240 version removed the 43 kW AC charging capability, in exchange for better efficiency of low power home charging.
 The 2017 facelift still allowed for a Q90 rapid charge option (full-speed 43 kW rapid charging).
-A full charge at 22 kW speed will take two hours and 40 minutes, with 80% of the range recovered in an hour and 40 minutes.
-The Q90, by comparison, takes 65 minutes to reach 80% capacity.